EBRD loans to the private sector projects usually start from a minimum of €3 million up to €250 million. The average amount is €25 million.

 The EBRD usually requires the companies it finances to secure the loan with project assets.
 These can include:

 - Mortgage on fixed assets, such as land, plant and other buildings.

 - Mortgage on movable assets, such as equipment, other business assets.

 - Assignment of the company's hard currency and domestic currency earnings.

 - Pledge of the sponsor's shares in the company.

 - Assignment of the company's insurance policy and other contractual benefits

 Typical project finance covenants are required as part of the loan package.
 Such covenants, limiting indebtedness and specifying certain financial ratios and various other issues, will be negotiated.

-Repayment is normally in equal, semi-annual instalments.
-Longer maturities may be considered on an exceptional basis, for example, up to 15 years for large infrastructure operations.
+Repayment is normally in semi-annual instalments.
+Longer maturities may be considered on an exceptional basis, for example, up to 18 years for large infrastructure operations.